The Office of Student Financial Aid expects students seeking or receiving aid to:

 Keep copies of all aid applications and documents.

 Understand that awards are based upon full-time enrollment in an undergraduate degree program at Wake Forest (unless indicated otherwise).
-Full-time enrollment for purposes of financial aid is a minimum of 12 hours each semester, through the last day to drop courses without penalty (University Academic Calendar).
+Full-time enrollment for purposes of financial aid is a minimum of 12 hours each semester, through the last day to drop second-part-of-term courses without penalty (University Academic Calendar).
 The third and subsequent attempts of previously-passed courses do not count as enrollment for purposes of federal aid programs and most state aid programs (including the North Carolina Need-Based Scholarship).
+In addition, for purposes of federal aid programs (and most state aid programs), once a student has satisfied the courses required by his or her program of study, any additional courses in which the student enrolls are not considered part of the student’s program of study, and cannot be included when determining the student’s enrollment status or cost of attendance.
+Eligibility for federal aid programs (and most state aid programs) is subject to a review of actual course registration.
 Most students should enroll in an average of at least fifteen hours each semester, in order to complete degree requirements in four years (eight semesters).

 Notify the aid office in writing if outside assistance is received, including scholarships, grants and educational benefits.
 Awards must be adjusted if additional resources reduce demonstrated need and/or federal eligibility.
 For more information visit the Outside Scholarship Policy page.